joe7575/techage/manuals/manual_ta3_EN.md

 - Left button: Remove a block
 - Right button: Set a block

-The block that was previously removed with the Cordless Screwdriver and is to be placed again must be on the far left of the player inventory.
+The block that was previously removed with the Cordless Screwdriver and is to be placed again must be in hotbar slot 1 (the leftmost slot of the hotbar).

 [techage:cordless_screwdriver|image]